szym/unbootimg/README.markdown

 unbootimg depends (like mkbootimg) on libmincrypt for computing the SHA1, but this can easily be disabled in the source code.

-If you'd rather use pre-built binaries, here's a package with both unbootimg and
-mkbootimg: unbootimg-bin.zip

 Usage
 -----